networknt/light-doc/content/service/config/process.md

 ### Config Template Management

 Config template management is a little bit tricky.
-We have a lot of config files from the platform that we can maintain in a repository in networknt for templates of each release version.
+We have a lot of config files from the light-4j platform that we can maintain in a repository in networknt for templates of each release version.
 For most organizations, they might have their own extension or customized middleware handlers with config templates.
 Most services will have their own config file templates as well.
 This requires that the config server can merge or overwrite config files from different levels.

 ### Config Package Generation

-For each version of framework, a environmental profile and a serviceId, there would be a package generated the first request comes in.
+For each version of framework, an environmental profile and a serviceId, there would be a package generated the first request comes in.
 Once it is generated, it should cache it locally so that the next request can just pick it up from the cache.